fish-shell/fish-shell/doc_src/interactive.rst

 After a command has been executed, it is remembered in the history list.
 Any duplicate history items are automatically removed.
 By pressing the up and down keys, you can search forwards and backwards in the history.
 If the current command line is not empty when starting a history search, only the commands containing the string entered into the command line are shown.

-By pressing :kbd:`alt-up` (``↑``) and :kbd:`alt-down` (``↓``), a history search is also performed, but instead of searching for a complete commandline, each commandline is broken into separate elements just like it would be before execution, and the history is searched for an element matching that under the cursor.
+By pressing :kbd:`alt-up` (``↑``) and :kbd:`alt-down` (``↓``), a history search is also performed, but instead of searching for a complete commandline, each commandline is broken into separate elements like it would be before execution, and the history is searched for an element matching that under the cursor.

 For more complicated searches, you can press :kbd:`ctrl-r` to open a pager that allows you to search the history.
 It shows a limited number of entries in one page, press :kbd:`ctrl-r` [#]_ again to move to the next page and :kbd:`ctrl-s` [#]_ to move to the previous page.
 You can change the text to refine your search.